 - get things done.

-This makes you appreciated and valuable, in fact, indispensable.
-While this makes you feel great for a while, it also keeps you locked in and very, very busy.
+This makes you valuable, in fact, indispensable.
+But, while this makes you feel great for a while, it also keeps you locked in and very, very busy.

 […] most people’s “Quantum Leaps” in business are […] not just marketing breakthroughs but breakthroughs in delegation. — Perry Marshall